Explore the gorges of the Allier River

-The Allier is one of France’s longest rivers (421 km) and also one of its least known.
-From its source in the southern Massif Central it flows north until it's confluenc with the Loire to the west of Nevers, from where the combined rivers continue their long journey to the Bay of Biscay.
+At 421 kilometres, the Allier is one of France’s longest rivers and also one of its least known.
+From its source in the southern Massif Central it flows north until it's confluence with the Loire to the west of Nevers, from where the combined rivers continue their long journey to the Bay of Biscay.

-There are only a few riverside settlements along the route between, and no direct road.
+There are only a few riverside settlements along the route between the two, and no direct road.
 The best ways to see this magnificent wilderness are from the river itself, by rafting or canoeing down from Chapeauroux, or by train.
 The river here is a magnet for fishermen where trout and salmon abound.

 Exploring the Allier gorges by road